 AssemblyLink

-The group performing the AssemblyLink protocol (Cantata Bio) was led by Lily Shue (Cantata, US).
-Group participants were Maria Gyftea (SciLifeLab, SE), Eunkyong Choi (SciLifeLab, SE), Laurie Bertrand (Genoscope, FR), Carmela Gissi (UniBari, IT), and Maria Laura Aguilera Gil (CNAG, ES)
+In this course stream, Maria Gyftea (SciLifeLab, SE), Eunkyong Choi (SciLifeLab, SE), Laurie Bertrand (Genoscope, FR), Carmela Gissi (UniBari, IT), and Maria Laura Aguilera Gil (CNAG, ES) were led by expert instructor Lily Shiue from Dovetail (Cantata Bio) in the newly-released AssemblyLink protocol.

 Tissue preparation